Carcinoid Tumors of the Lung

 Most carcinoid tumors start in the small intestine, but about 25% of them begin in the lungs.
-They account for only a small percentage of all lung cancers.
+They are rare and account for a very small percentage of all lung cancers.

 There are two types of carcinoid tumors of the lung: typical and atypical.
 Typical carcinoid tumors are about nine times more common than atypical carcinoid tumors.
 Typical carcinoid tumors are also less likely to spread beyond the lungs.

 Carcinoid tumors of the lung occur equally in women and men, usually between ages 45 and 55.